Laminated glass: Performance

 For laminated glass, the post-breakage strength and safety are most important when analyzing its performance.
-Because of its brittle nature, laminated glass has structural applications, in which the interaction between the glass and its interlayer determines the failure of the panels.
-In testing the performance of laminated glass, the panel is subjected to impact loading and bending, where the interlayer material transfer shear stress to the glass.
-The stiffness in the interlayer will determine the thickness in the overall bending stiffness of the laminated glass panel.
+The interaction between the glass and its interlayer determines the failure of the panels.
+In testing the performance of laminated glass, the panel is subjected to impact loading and bending, where the interlayer material transfers shear stress to the glass.
+The stiffness in the interlayer will determine the overall bending stiffness of the laminated glass panel.
 Laminated glass fails due to the cohesive failure of the interlayer and/or the connectivity between the panel and interlayer.
-The failure of the interlayer can occur when the interlayer material is ductile (at room temperature), or brittle and stiff (when working below glass transition temperature).
+The failure of the interlayer can occur when the interlayer material is ductile (at room temperature), or brittle and stiff (when working below the glass transition temperature).

 Benefits

-The main benefits of laminated glass (LG) includes: increased safety/security, reduced emissions, reduced noise pollution, and protection during natural disasters.
-Laminated glass increases safety for people during vehicle accidents since their windshield will stay together, preventing glass fragments from hurling at passengers.
-For security, laminated glass is difficult to break, which would prevent people from breaking in.
-LG can also reduce heating from the sun, allow building interiors to stay cool and reducing energy consumption.
-Depending on its thickness, laminated glass can disrupt sound waves when used as windows, thus reducing the noise pollution coming from the exterior.
-In the event of natural disasters such as hurricanes or earthquakes, laminated glass will remain intact and reduce potential injuries and deaths if windows or windshields were to break on people.
+The main benefits of laminated glass are: increased safety/security, reduced emissions, reduced noise pollution, and protection during natural disasters.
+Laminated glass increases safety for people during vehicle accidents since their windshield will stay intact, preventing glass fragments from injuring passengers.
+For security, laminated glass is difficult to break, which prevents intruders.
+Laminated glass can also reduce heating from the sun, allow building interiors to stay cool and reducing energy consumption.
+Depending on its thickness, laminated glass can reduce noise pollution coming from the exterior.
+In natural disasters such as hurricanes or earthquakes, laminated glass will remain intact and reduce potential injuries and deaths.